kaftanski/fissure-segmentation/README.md

 The manual fissure annotations are available from here: http://www.mpheinrich.de/research.html#COPD (citation:
 Rühaak et al., IEEE TMI 2017 https://doi.org/10.1109/TMI.2017.2691259).

+The images should be named `<patid>_img_<fixed/moving>.nii.gz` and be in the same folder (`data/images/COPD`) as the fissure annotations `<patid>_fissures_<fixed/moving>.nii.gz` and lung masks `<patid>_mask_<fixed/moving>.nii.gz`.
+Masks can be generated automatically by, e.g., using the `lungmask` tool https://github.com/JoHof/lungmask.

+Then, preprocessing can be applied by running `preprocess_copd_dataset.py`.

 ## Pre-computing keypoints and features
-The image data needs to be preprocessed by extracting keypoints and point features.
-Images need to be in one folder with names of the form `<patid>_img_<fixed/moving>.nii.gz` with the corresponding fissure annotations `<patid>_fissures_<fixed/moving>.nii.gz` and lung mask `<patid>_mask_<fixed/moving>.nii.gz`.
-Masks can be generated automatically by, e.g., using the `lungmask` tool https://github.com/JoHof/lungmask.
-Please set the image directory path `IMG_DIR` in `constants.py`.
+Keypoints and features are pre-computed from the image data.
 Run the following scripts:
-- TODO
-- ...
+1. `python -m data_processing.keypint_extraction`
+2. `python -m data_processing.point_features`
+Results will be written into `data/points` by default.

+## Train models
+The different models can be trained using the following scripts:
+- Point Cloud segmentation networks (DGCNN, PointNet, PointTransformer): `train_point_segmentation.py`
+- Point Cloud Autoencoder (PC-AE): `train_pc_ae.py`
+- Keypoint CNN (MobileNetV3 + LR-ASPP): `train_keypoint_cnn.py` (pre-trained weights are available in `results/lraspp_recall_loss`)
+Run the scripts with the `-h` flag to see available options.

+## Evaluate models
+The given training scripts already contain test functions for all models.

+Evaluation of the PC-AE reconstruction of fissures can be done using the `evaluate_pc_ae.py` script.
+This will take a trained point cloud segmentation network and apply a trained PC-AE for mesh reconstruction (instead of Poisson surface reconstruction).

+The nnU-Net baseline was evaluated using `evaluate_nnunet.py`.

 # Citation
 Please cite the following papers if you use parts of this code in your own work: